TestingExcellence/mundana-theme-jekyll/_posts/2017-06-21-make-testing-quality-everyones-responsibility.md

 layout: post
 title: "How to Make Testing and Quality Everyone's Responsibility?"
 author: Amir
-categories: [ software testing ]
+categories: [ Agile ]
+tags: [ QA ]
-image: assets/images/coming-soon.jpg
+image: assets/images/qa-everyones-responsibility.jpg
 ---

 I want to work in a properly cross-functional team.
 I've heard they exist.
 I've never seen one, but I've heard that they exist.